andrewhayden/ffbe_forever_guild_bot/README.md

 * source bot-env/bin/activate

 Now configure the bot to connect to discord:
-* Visit https://discordpy.readthedocs.io/en/latest/discord.html and follow instructions to create your bot on Discord
+* Visit https://discordpy.readthedocs.io/en/latest/discord.html and follow instructions to create your bot on Discord.
+Make a note of your token.
-* Create a file called bot_config.json in the checkout directory.
-Add the following JSON bindings:
-  * "discord_bot_token": "&lt;your discord bot token&gt;"
 * Back in the Discord console, generate your invite link.
 Make sure to give the following permissions in the invite URL:
   * Send Messages
   * Embed Links